OtsoSoftware/FloppyVPN/FloppyVPN-server/vpn/linux_server_setup/Linux server vpn installation guide.md

 ##### Setting AmneziaWG

 #0 Delete default awg0
 ip li add dev awg0 type amneziawg

-# Use script or software to create awg0.conf (server) config (interface)
-...

-# Launch awg0
+# Setup forwarding
 sysctl -w net.ipv4.conf.all.forwarding=1
-//sysctl -w net.ipv6.conf.all.forwarding=1
+sysctl -w net.ipv6.conf.all.forwarding=1
 sysctl -p

+# From now, either go and blast software which will handle things itself from now on,
+# or continue reading to do things manually by script or manually

+# Use script to create server and client configs
+*use script*

+# Launch awg0
 awg-quick down awg0
 awg-quick up awg0
 awg

 # How to refresh awg0 without clients sessions interruptions:
 awg syncconf awg0 <(awg-quick strip awg0)

 _______________________________________________________